 As of March 15, 2014, the Areas of Inquiry will no longer be applicable to major grant proposals; please see the Lyle Spencer Research Awards program for future large grant opportunities.

 Deadlines and Review Process

-The next deadline for preliminary proposals is 4:00pm CST, Tuesday, May 14, 2013.
-Below is a timeline for this review cycle; as future cycles are scheduled, they will be posted to this website:
+The next deadline for preliminary proposals is noon CST, Friday, March 14, 2014.
+Below is a timeline for this review cycle:

 Step 1: Determine within which Spencer Foundation Area of Inquiry your project best falls.